jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 ## Introduction

-In this solution, I will use Real-Time Kinematic (RKT) GPS with centimeter level accuracy to track the movements our Husqvarna AutoMower 315 Mark II robotic mower and upload the data into a MongoDB Atlas database which in the end will provide me with the possibilities to visualize and graph how much time and area the robotic lawn mower need to cut before the whole lawn is cut at least once.
+In this solution, I will use Real-Time Kinematic (RKT) GPS with centimeter level accuracy to track the movements our Husqvarna AutoMower 315 Mark II robotic mower and upload the data into a MongoDB Atlas database which in the end will provide me with the possibilities to visualize and graph how much time and area the robotic lawn mower need to cut before the whole lawn is mowed at least once.

-And the results?
-Look here:
+And the results?:
 [![Animation]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)

 ## Solution overview

 To solve this task, multiple components and services has been used.

-First of all, RTK-GPS was a requirement from my side to provide the GPS/GNSS accuracy required for location data to be useful in this analysis.
-Standard GPS where meter-accuracy is achieved is not sufficient.
+First of all, RTK-GPS was a requirement from my side to provide the GPS/GNSS accuracy required for location data to be useful in this analysis. *Normal* GPS, where meter-accuracy is achieved is not sufficient in this scenario.
 RTK-GPS provides centimeter accuracy which is what I need in this case.

 I also needed a way to transport the RTK reference signal from my base station to the Mower which is considered as a *rover*.
 It turned out that my WiFi covered almost all of my lawn so I decided to go for WiFi for simplicity.